 Chicago is the third largest city in the United States and is located on the southwestern shores of Lake Michigan.
 Best known as the “Windy City” because the politicians blow hot air, Chicago is one of my favorite cities.
-Its biggest draw today is its green space and architectural beauty, the most famous being Grant and Millennium park, home to the famous Chicago Bean.
-More than that, you’ll find world class food, fun nightlife, lots of activities, and just a cool atmosphere.
-Visit in the summer time when life on the lake comes alive.
-There’s not one person I know who doesn’t say “You can’ get better than Chicago in the summer.”
+Its biggest draw today is its green space and architectural beauty, the most famous of which is Grant and Millennium park, home to the famous Chicago Bean.
+More than that, you’ll find world-class food, fun nightlife, lots of activities, and just a cool atmosphere.
+Visit in the summer when life on the lake comes alive.
+There’s not one person I know who doesn’t say “You can’t get better than Chicago in the summer.”

-- Hostel Prices: Hostel in Chicago cost between $25-$30 per night for a dorm room.
-A private room is around $80 USD.
+- Hostel Prices: Hostels in Chicago average between $20-$30 per night for a dorm room.
+A private room is around $50-70 for a double room.

 - Average Cost of Food: You can eat in numerous restaurants around the city for less than $20 USD.
-Chicago is home to many farmers markets for some fresh fruit and veggies, but it tends to be a bit higher than the supermarkets.
-You can cook your own food for a week for $30-$60 a week.
-For cheap eats, like burgers, hot dogs, and pizza, expect to pay around $6 for your meal.
+Chicago is home to many farmers markets for some fresh fruit and veggies, but the prices tend to be a bit higher than the supermarkets.
+You can cook your own food for $30-$60 a week.
+For cheap eats, like burgers, hot dogs, and pizza, expect to pay around $6 for a meal.

 Top Things to Do

-- Visit Navy Pier - My favorite adventure in Chicago was to Navy Pier.
+- Be a Kid at Navy Pier - My favorite adventure in Chicago was to Navy Pier.
 Navy Pier is sort of like a carnival in a city.
 It contains some rides, a Ferris wheel, lots of restaurants, a Shakespeare theater, boat tours, an oddly large number of beer gardens, and even miniature golf.

-- Oriental Institute Museum – Despite its name, the collection has nothing to do with the Orient, but instead is a huge archeological collection of objects from ancient Egypt.
+- Check out the Oriental Institute Museum – Despite its name, the collection has nothing to do with the Orient, but instead is a huge archaeological collection of objects from ancient Egypt.
 Still informative though.

-- Chicago Cultural Center - Former site of the Chicago Public Libary, this lovely building is known for its exquisite Tiffany mosaics, especially in its performance venue, Preston Bradley Hall.
+- Visit the Chicago Cultural Center - Former site of the Chicago Public Library, this lovely building is known for its exquisite Tiffany mosaics, especially in its performance venue, Preston Bradley Hall.
 It has changing art exhibits.

 - See Robie House - This Frank Lloyd Wright masterpiece, completed in 1909, is a premier example of his Prairie School design.
-Wright helped make famous Chicago architecture and this house is one of his most famous.
+Wright helped make Chicago architecture famous and this house is one of his best-known buildings.

-- City History Museum - This museums provides a good overview of the history of the city, especially of the Great Chicago Fire that burned down most of the city.
+- Stop by the City History Museum - This museum provides a good overview of the history of the city, especially of the Great Chicago Fire that burned down most of the city.